-X.x.x.3 UAA Procedure during PDU Session Establishment
+X.x.x.3 UUAA Procedure during PDU Session Establishment

-The SMF may trigger a UAA procedure during the PDU session establishment procedure with details described below.
+The SMF may trigger a UUAA procedure during the PDU session establishment procedure with details described below.
+The below description considers only the security related parameters (for full details of the flows see TS 23.256 [aa]).

-1. The SMF determines the UAA procedure as described in the clause X.x.x.1, where the UE may provide a CAA-Level UAV ID indicating UAS services and optionally a transparent container composed of the UAA Aviation Payload in the PDU Session Establishment request.
-The SMF triggers a UAA procecure after the determination in step 7 in the clause X.x.x.1.
+1. The SMF determines the UUAA procedure as described in the clause X.x.x.1, where the UE may provide a CAA-Level UAV ID indicating UAS services and optionally a transparent container composed of the UUAA Aviation Payload in the PDU Session Establishment request.
+The SMF triggers a UUAA procecure after the determination in step 7 in the clause X.x.x.1.

-2. The AMF shall send a message Nnef_Auth_Req to the UAS NF, including the GPSI and the CAA-Level UAV ID, and a transparent container including the Aviation Payload if provided by the UE.
+2. The SMF sends a message Nnef_Auth_Req to the UAS NF, including the GPSI and the CAA-Level UAV ID, and a transparent container including the Aviation Payload if provided by the UE.
+The SMF may include other information in the request (see TS 23.256 [aa]).

 Editor's note: Whether the transparent container is delivered to the USS based on the EAP/Diameter mechanism or an API-based mechanism is FFS.

-3. The UAS NF sends an Authentication Request to the USS.
-The Authentication Request shall include the GPSI, the CAA-Level UAV ID and the transparent container.
+3. The UAS NF resolves the USS address based on CAA-Level UAV ID or uses the provided USS address.
+Only authorised USS shall be used in order to ensure only legitimate entities can provide authorisation for UAVs.
+The UAS NF sends an Authentication Request to the USS which includes the GPSI, the CAA-Level UAV ID and the transparent container.
+Other information may be included in this message (see TS 23.256 [aa]).

 4. The USS and the UE exchange multiple Authentication messages: